Exam PrepElectrical Examination Preparation

 Electrical Exam Prep

-JCR Productions, Inc. provides materials to facilitate the educational growth of the Electrical Industry.
-We provide seminars, multimedia, and workbooks to promote our motto of “Code Made Simple”.
+JCR Productions, Inc. is here to facilitate the educational growth of the Electrical Industry.
+By providing workshops, multimedia, and workbooks, we continue to promote our method of “Code Made Simple”.

 We sincerely appreciate our clients who promote and pursue the development of a professional electrical trade!